nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2023-04-14-autofill-email-codes-privacy-policy.md

 * It is only used to check your emails for login codes.
 * It is never shared.

+The app's use and transfer of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 {% include nutrition_label_explanation.html name="Autofill Email Codes" shortName="AEC" %}

 ### Third-party code included in AEC